aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOC" h2="Transform EML to DOC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is necessary for a variety of reasons, such as to make emails more compatible with different email clients, to make them easier to read, or to make them easier to store and manage.

+<h2>How Aspose.Total Helps for EML to DOC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that are specifically designed to help with email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EML file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to DOC.
+Both APIs come under Aspose.Total for C++ package, making it easy to access both APIs in one place.

+The APIs are easy to use and provide a wide range of features, such as the ability to convert emails to various formats, including HTML, MHTML, MSG, EML, and MBOX.
+They also provide support for a variety of email clients, including Microsoft Outlook, Exchange, and Gmail.
+Additionally, they offer features such as email encryption, email signature, and email attachment management.

+Overall, Aspose.Total for C++ is an ideal solution for C++ developers who need to add email conversion features to their applications.
+It provides a comprehensive suite of APIs that make it easy to convert emails from one format to another, and it offers a wide range of features that make it easy to manage and store emails.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}